AhmadHAW/Hauptprojekt/README.md

 With this knowledge, the following question arises from current research: *How does the **semantic processing of natural language in LLMs** change with the **inclusion of knowledge graph embeddings**, illustrated by a simple experiment?*

 In a simple experiment, we want to determine how the inclusion of low dimensional graph embeddings affects the semantic *understanding* of the LLM.
 To do this, we compare LLMs that have been trained **with and without** the inclusion of KGEs.
 We want to determine what **degree of *attention*** the trained model gives to the KGEs.
 In addition, we want to determine how the **semantic properties of the LLM's output embeddings** change when the KGEs are included.
-To simplify matters, we now call the LLM with the inclusion of KGE the "**Prompt-Model**" and the LLM without the inclusion of KGE the "**Vanilla-Model**".

 The task for the LLMs is **link prediction**: A task in which the models should determine whether an edge exists between two given nodes.
 The LLMs should be able to solve the binary classification task (*exists: True/False*) with the help of a textual description of both given nodes (Vanilla-Model) and in one case in addition with the help of the given KGE (Prompt-Model).